Feature #1706

 Support composite spatial models

-Added by Mayer Michael about 8 years ago.
-Updated about 7 years ago.
+Added by Mayer Michael almost 9 years ago.
+Updated almost 8 years ago.

 Status:ClosedStart date: